bastillion-io/Bastillion-EC2/Submission.md

 Lets try for ....

-"Best New Monkey", "Best Usability Enhancement", and "Best Contribution to Operational Tools, Availability, and Manageability"
+"Best New Monkey", "Best Usability Enhancement", or "Best Contribution to Operational Tools, Availability, and Manageability"

 A lot of times with clustered instances, administrators do their best to keep them the same.
 And even doing system level patching on non-clustered instances, administrators will likely be running the same patches.
 So why not give them